 She firmly believes that the vast IMG population is a valuable, untapped resource for the Alberta healthcare system.
 Jennifer is keen to explore more opportunities for IMGs to successfully integrate into the Alberta healthcare system.

-Fadhil Khalil graduated from the College of Medicine (CoM) of Baghdad University in 1985.
-Throughout his career, he earned a master’s degree in clinical Immunology, Arab and Iraqi Boards in Internal Medicine, MRCP UK, and FRCP Edinburgh.
+Fadhil graduated from the College of Medicine (CoM) of Baghdad University in 1985.
+Throughout his career, he earned a master’s degree in Clinical Immunology.
+He is registered with the Arab and Iraqi Boards in Internal Medicine, MRCP UK, and FRCP Edinburgh.
 He worked as a consultant physician and lecturer in Internal Medicine in the CoM of Baghdad University.
-In 2000, he moved to UAE and worked as a consultant physician and head of department in the Ministry of Health (MOH), and assistant professor in the CoM of Sharjah University until September 2017.[...]
+In 2000, he moved to UAE and worked as a consultant physician and head of department in the Ministry of Health (MOH), and assistant professor in the CoM of Sharjah University until September 2018.

-He utilizes his 32-year well-cultivated clinical and academic experience and leadership skills to handle various highly demanding clinical environments.
+He utilizes his 34-year well-cultivated clinical and academic experience and leadership skills to handle various highly demanding clinical environments.
 Fadhil is committed to excellence and is driven to continue to lead, develop and implement high quality healthcare standards.
-Being an International Medical Graduate, he understands the struggles and challenges IMGs face.
-He would like to help facilitate the process of their social and professional integration into the Canadian healthcare system.
-He is very passionate about this profession and eager to pass on his knowledge and experience in this role.

 He was eager to learn and decided to move to the United Kingdom to further his education and knowledge in Psychiatry.
 He did his residency in and around London.
 Upon completion of the equivalency exams, he started to work in Birmingham where he established a community psychiatric team, emphasising treatment of patients in their home environment.